coverclock/com-diag-hazer/README.md

 When running in headless mode and receving a hangup signal (SIGHUP), gpstool will checkpoint the headless file: it will create a copy of the headless output file with a timestamp prefix with a resolution in microseconds.
 This is particularly useful in field testing to capture the relevant data at a particualr point in time and space.
-The hup script uses the pkill command to send a SIGHUP to all gpstool instances.
+The hup and hups scripts use the pkill command to send a SIGHUP to all gpstool instances.

 ### Networking